International Center of Photography: Movement and Redesign

+In 2000, ICP sold the Fifth Avenue headquarters for $17.5 million to hedge fund founder Bruce Kovner who returned it to use as a private residence after 48 years as a nonprofit headquarters.

-In 1999, the headquarters building at 1130 Fifth Avenue was sold.
-The expanded galleries at 1133 Avenue of the Americas at 43rd Street were designed by Gwathmey Siegel & Associates Architects for the display of photography and new media.
+The expanded galleries at 1133 Sixth Avenue at 43rd Street were designed by Gwathmey Siegel & Associates Architects for the display of photography and new media.
 The reopening in the fall of 2000 of the 17000 sqft site, previously used as a photo gallery for Kodak, provided in one location the same amount of gallery space as the two previous sites combined and became the headquarters of ICP's public exhibitions programs, and also housed an expanded store and a café.

-The expansion of the school of the International Center of Photography in the fall of 2001 created a Midtown campus diagonally across from the museum in the Grace Building at 1114 Avenue of the Americas.
+The expansion of the school of the International Center of Photography in the fall of 2001 created a Midtown campus diagonally across from the museum in the Grace Building at 1114 Sixth Avenue.
 Designed by the architecture firm Gensler, the 27000 sqft school facility doubled ICP's teaching space and allowed ICP to expand both its programming and community outreach.